MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/reference/enums/partytextchatfilterlevel.md

 ---
 author: jdeweyMSFT
 title: "PartyTextChatFilterLevel"
-description: "The level of filtering that will apply to incoming text chat when text moderation is enabled with [PartyLocalChatControl::SetTextChatOptions](../classes/PartyLocalChatControl/methods/partylocalchatcontrol_settextchatoptions.md)." ms.author: jdewey ms.topic: reference ms.service: playfab ms.date: 04/07/2021
+description: "The level of filtering that applies to incoming text chat when text moderation is enabled with [PartyLocalChatControl::SetTextChatOptions](../classes/PartyLocalChatControl/methods/partylocalchatcontrol_settextchatoptions.md)." ms.author: jdewey ms.topic: reference ms.service: playfab ms.date: 01/29/2024
 ---

 # PartyTextChatFilterLevel

-The level of filtering that will apply to incoming text chat when text moderation is enabled with [PartyLocalChatControl::SetTextChatOptions](../classes/PartyLocalChatControl/methods/partylocalchatcontrol_settextchatoptions.md).
+The level of filtering that applies to incoming text chat when text moderation is enabled with [PartyLocalChatControl::SetTextChatOptions](../classes/PartyLocalChatControl/methods/partylocalchatcontrol_settextchatoptions.md).

 ## Syntax